Dishwasher reviews: FAQs

 Your local authority has a responsibility to offer a collection service for the disposal of waste machines, but it's a bit of a postcode lottery.
 Some councils offer free collection; others charge up to £30.

 If you can take the machine to your local civic amenity yourself, though, there should be no charge.
-For more information on recycling electrical products and the Weee Directive see our recycling guide.

 One thing to remember is that it doesn't have to be sent to a landfill site.
 Large household appliances already make up 43% of the total electrical and electronic waste sent to landfill – and there are other options.